Barracks: History

 Early barracks such as those of the Roman Praetorian Guard were built to maintain elite forces.
 There are a number of remains of Roman army barracks in frontier forts such as Vercovicium and Vindolanda.
 From these and from contemporary Roman sources we can see that the basics of life in a military camp have remained constant for thousands of years.

 In the Early Modern Period, they formed part of the Military Revolution that scholars believe contributed decisively to the formation of the nation state by increasing the expense of maintaining standing armies.
 Large, permanent barracks were developed in the 18th century by the two dominant states of the period, France the "caserne" and Spain the "cuartel".
 The English term 'barrack', on the other hand, derives from the Spanish word for a temporary shelter erected by soldiers on campaign, barraca; (because of fears that a standing army in barracks would be a threat to the constitution, barracks were not generally built in Great Britain until 1790, on the eve of the Napoleonic Wars).

 Early barracks were multi-story blocks, often grouped in a quadrangle around a courtyard or parade ground.
 A good example is Berwick Barracks, which was among the first in England to be purpose-built and begun in 1717 to the design of the distinguished architect Nicholas Hawksmoor.
 During the 18th century, the increasing sophistication of military life led to separate housing for different ranks (officers always had larger rooms) and married quarters; as well as the provision of specialized buildings such as dining rooms and cook houses, bath houses, mess rooms, schools, hospitals, armories, gymnasia, riding schools and stables.
 The pavilion plan concept of hospital design was influential in barrack planning after the Crimean War.

-The first large-scale training camps were built in the Kingdom of France and the Germany during the early 18th century.
+The first large-scale training camps were built in the Kingdom of France and the Holy Roman Empire (Germany) during the early 18th century.
 The British Army built Aldershot camps from 1854.

 By the First World War, infantry, artillery, and cavalry regiments had separate barracks.
 The first naval barracks were hulks, old wooden sailing vessels; but these insanitary lodgings were replaced with large naval barracks at the major dockyard towns of Europe and the United States, usually with hammocks instead of beds.

 These were inadequate for the enormous armies mobilized after 1914.
 Hut camps were developed using variations of the eponymous Nissen hut, made from timber or corrugated iron.